k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 After giving it a thought, I've figured that this isn't necessarily the case.
 An element of a Union, as it's currently defined, is a triple, giving you an element, a subset it belongs to and a proof of that being subset.
 But nothing guarantees you that the subset of an element will always be the same!

 But we really don't care.
 All we care here is that the elements of `V` are the same as the elements of the union.
-So, I needed to come up with a notion very similar to Truncation from the HoTT book, but that would keep the element (don't truncate `x`), but truncate both the subset (always pick the same subset for an element) and the proof (proofs are all the same).
+So, I needed to come up with a notion very similar to Truncation from the HoTT book (Chapter 3.7), but that would keep the element (don't truncate `x`), but truncate both the subset (always pick the same subset for an element) and the proof (proofs are all the same).
 Here's how it looks like:

 ```agda
 UnionTruncation